pixelgrade/backstage/readme.txt

 == Changelog ==

+= 1.3 =
+* 2019-10-08
+* Added new settings and logic for enabling a REST API endpoint to fetch the secure customizer access link.

 = 1.2 =
 * 2019-10-07
 * Improved behaviour when working within multisite settings and the plugin is activated on a per site basis.